cincospenguinos/CircleGa/README.md

 - [ ] Create menu screen
 - [ ] Allow players to connect and move together
 - [ ] Add multiple levels
+- [ ] Change the text of the menu screen
+	* Perhaps a reference to something enlightenment era or to that effect

 ## Story